lupyuen/lupyuen.github.io/src/tftp2.md

 Maybe that's why Star64 JH7110 U-Boot won't work so well with Linux TFTP Servers?

+_How will we track down the root cause?_

+We might need __Wireshark__ to sniff the TFTP Packets.

+And a __Windows TFTP Server__ to verify if it really sends every packet 3 times.

+Meanwhile we can try to isolate the root cause...

 # Throttle TFTP Server

 _What if we throttle our TFTP Server to send packets slower?_